great tastes. great stories.

 crème anglaise with saffron

 Crème anglaise with Lebanese saffron is a perfect pairing for the tartness of a gooseberry compote.
-Having made Claudia Roden’s hazelnut cake with chocolate ganache from The Med, (delicious) there were 6 egg yolks spare.
-While custard is traditional with gooseberries, adding saffron to the custard, gave it a touch of the unusual, more interesting than vanilla.
+Having made Claudia Roden’s hazelnut cake with chocolate ganache from The Med (delicious), there were 6 egg yolks spare.
+While custard is traditional with gooseberries, adding saffron to the custard, gave it a touch of the unusual, and was more interesting than vanilla.

 In France, custard is called crème anglaise, which sounds very grand.
 When we lived in Bordeaux, our children brought friends home for lunch on a Friday, which was slightly unnerving.
-This discerning audience gamely tucked into shepherd’s pie and fish cakes.
-When we presented them with another British classic, apple crumble and custard, they promptly poured the custard in to their glasses, and declared it “pas mal”.
-Our children’s jaws dropped, surprised that custard was something to drink from a glass!
+This discerning audience gamely tucked into shepherd’s pie or fish cakes on a Friday.
+When we presented them with another British classic, apple crumble and custard, they promptly poured the custard into their glasses, and declared it “pas mal”.
+Our children’s jaws dropped surprised that custard was something to drink from a glass!

 enough for 6 served in small glasses